Call automation for data driven teams | FreJun

 India

-Telephone tapping and call recording are serious invasions of an individual’s privacy.
-To understand the legal framework of call recording in India, it is important to examine key provisions from the Information Technology Act, 2000 , and the Indian Evidence Act, 1872.
+Telephone tapping and call recording seriously invade an individual’s privacy.
+To understand India’s legal framework for call recording, you must examine key provisions from the Information Technology Act, 2000, and the Indian Evidence Act, 1872.

 Key Legal Provisions